₹99,000

 Day 09: Rest Day at Bara Bhanghal

-Full day rest at Bara Bhanghal, visit both the village and enjoy the day.
+Enjoy a full day of rest in Bara Bhanghal, where you can explore the village and make the most of your day.

 Day 10: Bara Bhanghal - Marhu(Normal gradient of 9 km trek)